BarquistLab/sCIRCLE/README.md

 For a quick start, load the latest release on the right, unpack it and start the .exe file included in the download.
 To get a first look at the software load the three example files from the example folder in this repository and press "Start Visualization"

-## 📺 Tutorial
+## 📺 Tutorials

 ## 📂 Import File Formatting
 If you want to import your own data set, you have to follow certain conventions in order to make sCIRCLE read your data set correctly.
+To start the software you must provide a count matrix, a phenotypic data file for cell annotation and a gene annotation file.
+The number of cells and genes have to be constant in all three import files.

 ### Count Matrix
+You can import your count matrix as a csv- or excel-file.
+You can load in raw counts or normalized and pre-processed counts, depending on what you want to visualize.

 | Locus Tag  | CellID1 | CellID2 |....
 | ---------- | ------------- | ------------|-----------|
 | GeneID1        | Expression Count  | Expression Count  |...